Popcorn and Milk Dudds

 “Is he going to be okay?” the attendant asked.
 Bill was slumped onto the side window, his baseball hat teetering on the side of his head.

 “Yes.
-He came here a lot when he was younger and insisted on being here tonight.”
+He came here a lot when he was younger and slot thailand insisted on being here tonight.”

 “Yeah, we’re getting a lot of old people for the anniversary.
 No offense.”